 “Each generation takes the earth as trustees” J. Sterling Morton, Founder of Arbor Day

-In my home state of North Carolina, Arbor Day is recognized on the first Friday after March 15th.
+In my home state of North Carolina, Arbor Day is recognized on the first Friday after March 15th – so March 18th for 2016.
 Though the national day is the last Friday in April, the date can vary by state based on the best time of year for tree planting.
 Regardless, the mission of the Arbor Day Foundation is the same – to “inspire people to plant, nurture and celebrate trees”.

 With Spring in the air, here are a few ideas to get you going.